adorsys/open-banking-gateway/docs/architecture/4-initiateAisConsent.md

 #### InitConsent-065 : BankingProtocol reproduces PsuConsentSession from the TppConsentSession

-#### InitConsent-066 : Resulting Redirect Information is returned to the TppBankingApi
+#### InitConsent-066 : Resulting Redirect Information is returned to the BankingApi
 The attached [AspspRedirectInfo](dictionary.md#AspspRedirectInfo) contains all information necessary to redirect the PSU to the [ConsentAuthorisationApi](dictionary.md#ConsentAuthorisationApi).

-#### InitConsent-067 : TppBankingApi returns the PsuConsentSession an a redirectCode to FinTechApi
+#### InitConsent-067 : BankingApi returns the PsuConsentSession an a redirectCode to FinTechApi

 #### InitConsent-068 : FinTechConsentSessionCookie
 Available in the request header.
 This cookie shall be set for the Max time given to the PSU for the authorization of the corresponding consent.
 The cookie can be bound to the end point FinTechApi.consentAuthDone so it does no need to be transported to the server on other requests.